matt-mendonca/podium-js/readme.md

     - open up a terminal window
     - node path/to/podium/app.js
   - everyone else, check out the node docs
-- you should see a log message saying 'Podium Express server listening on port 3000' (port number can be configured in the config.json file)
+- you should see a log message saying 'podium server listening on port 3000' (port number can be configured in the config.json file)
 - navigate to [http://localhost:3000/ or http://laptopIpAddress:3000/](http://localhost:3000/)
 - click the link for the deck you want to present
   - e.g. [example](http://localhost:3000/example)